Choosing the Right Approach when Converting from Visual Basic to .NET

 When you go ahead with rewriting the code from scratch, there is a possibility that you may lose the logic and functionality underlying the messy code.
 A whole lot of knowledge is hidden beneath the legacy code that should not be lost.
 It is tough enough to read mature well-tested code written by someone than to write it, and yet reading code takes less time than re-writing code.
 By incrementally improving, you can make sure that the new code does not lose any important functionality.
 One needs to schedule conservatively and plan for many iterations when re-writing from scratch.

 If you choose the latter option of migrating from VB to VB.NET, it should be performed in a systematic way consisting of a plan, identify processes, gather requirements, and eventually build the architecture of the solution.
 Migration to .NET should be carried out by first converting the existing application to .NET and then fixing the converted code in .NET.
 There are many tools available to help with the migration, such as the Upgrade Wizard as well as multiple code analyzer tools.
 However, you will still need to expect to spend a significant amount of time working on the code.
 If your VB code is anything earlier than VB 6.0, you will need to first upgrade to VB 6.0, then execute a VB6 Migration to .NET.
 When attempting to run your newly upgraded VB code in the .NET environment, the Upgrade Wizard will launch automatically and will create a new .NET Project.
 Expect to find compilation issues with properties or objects that are not supported in the .NET Framework.
 These are issues that will need to be addressed by your developer for the application to execute properly.
 Once your application executes and is ready for use, it still won’t be able to take full advantage of the benefits of the .NET Framework.
+By opting to convert VB to .NET, you can systematically transfer your applications while ensuring existing functionalities are maintained.

 There comes a time when companies decide which kind of migration to choose, there are two types of migration paths, automated and manual migration.
 This is not a case of one versus the other as well, because depending on the individual case, they might have to blend both to gain the best result.